d2l-ai/d2l-en/chapter_preliminaries/autograd.md

 d_grad == d / a
 ```

-Dynamic control flow is very common in Deep Learning.
-For instance, when processing text, the output will depend on the length of the input.
-Likewise, when detecting objects in images, the number of detections should depend on the number of objects that can be found (e.g., counting how many sheep can be seen in a photo of a pasture).
-This is one of the key aspects where automatic differentiation becomes vital for statistical modeling since it is impossible to compute the gradient manually a priori.
+Dynamic control flow is very common in deep learning.
+For instance, when processing text, the computational graph
+depends on the length of the input.
+In these cases, automatic differentiation
+becomes vital for statistical modeling
+since it is impossible to compute the gradient a priori.

-## Summary
+## Discussion

-In this section we got a first taste of the power of automatic differentiation.
-It is one of the key productivity tools for deep learning modeling as it liberates the user to focus on the desired output of the model rather than the path how the output was obtained.
-This allows us to design much larger and more complex models than what we would be able to handle with pen and paper when computing derivatives manually.
-As we will see later, automatic differentiation also makes computing gradients a matter of automation and of *optimization*.
-That is, framework designers can use tools from compilers and graph manipulation to compute the results in the most expedient and memory-efficient manner.
+You've now gotten a taste of the power of automatic differentiation.
+The development of libraries for calculating derivatives
+both automatically and efficiently
+has been a massive productivity booster
+for deep learning practitioners,
+liberating them to focus on loftier concerns.
+Moreover, autograd permits us to design massive models
+for which pen and paper gradient computations
+would be prohibitively time consuming.
+Interestingly, while we use autograd to *optimize* models
+(in a statistical sense)
+the *optimization* of autograd libraries themselves
+(in a computational sense)
+is a rich subject
+of vital interest to framework designers.
+Here, tools from compilers and graph manipulation
+are leveraged to compute results
+in the most expedient and memory-efficient manner.

-For now, it is sufficient for us to remember the basics: attach gradients to those variables with respect to which we desire partial derivatives.
-We then record the computation of our target value, execute its function for backpropagation, and access the resulting gradient.
-The remainder of the book will largely follow this pattern.
+For now, try to remember these basics: (i) attach gradients to those variables with respect to which we desire derivatives; (ii) record the computation of the target value; (iii) execute the backpropagation function; and  (iv) access the resulting gradient.

 ## Exercises